fpgaemu/fpgaemu/docs/mig.rst

 Simulating Read/Writes with AXI VIP
 -----------------------------------

+..
+Note:: All further examples are implemented using a Kintex-7 FPGA.
+However, the most pertinent portions apply to all other FPGAs (*e.g. the VIP implementation can also be used in the VC707's provided testbench*).

 As mentioned before, Xilinx's implementation of their Traffic Generator is difficult to break down into understandable chunks.
 Luckily, Xilinx also provides an alternative - the AXI Verification IP (or AXI VIP), which can simulate an AXI master, slave, or pass-through device.
 You can find more